kirilexe/CSS-Stuff/README.md

 # CSS-Stuff

 Hi.
-I'm studying CSS and I'm trying random stuff to see if it works.
+I'm learning about web development and I'm trying random things out in here.